 “People talk about us without us.
 We need to be at the table.
 When people talk about our future, we must be at the table… Where are they talking about the continent, when I am from the continent, and I’m not even at the table?” – Almaz Negaz

 “Empathy is a superpower.
-And it’s, the common denominator for leaders and individual contributors in a successful organization and one that’s high-performing, and it’s so relevant to Microsoft’s mission.”
+And it’s the common denominator for leaders and individual contributors in a successful organization and one that’s high-performing.”

 “We need companies to do what they’re saying they want to do but show up in a totally different way.”
 Deepa Purushothaman